1. Home

 What is a single item limit?

-A single item limit is the maximum value of any of your possessions before it's no longer included as standard on your contents insurance policy.
+A single item limit is the maximum amount your insurer pays out for any one of your possessions.
 Most insurance companies set this at £1,000, but it's worth checking before you buy your policy.
 When you compare home insurance quotes with us, our single item limit is £1,000.

 Let's say you have £40,000 worth of contents that you want to cover, and the insurance company has a single item limit of £1,000.
 You also own 2 guitars - one is worth £800 and the other is worth £1,200.

 The £800 guitar is covered as part of the £40,000 total contents.
-The £1,200 guitar needs to be listed on the policy as it's higher than the single item limit.
+You need to list the £1,200 guitar on the policy.
+If you don't, you can only claim for it up to the value of the single item limit.

 If you need help working out the total value of your home contents, you can use our contents calculator.